 If you normally generate these types.

-And for economic (cost-saving) reasons you should have separate streams for
+And for economic (cost-savings) reasons you should have separate streams for

 Some other potential streams (evaluate for your facility):

 Richness is a simple count of the number of different types.
 The boundaries of different types of waste are not straightforward necessarily, but are drawn from a combination of judgment calls (from experienced engineers/waste managers), formal regulations, and industry norms.
 Types of treatment may inform waste categories, but should not dictate categories by themselves.
 Ways to characterize waste include:

 One facility may produce four categories of waste, and another six categories.
 The second facility is more rich in waste.
 The word “rich” implies that richer is better than less rich, and in the field of ecology this is generally true.
 But it is not true in the field of waste management.
 Richness makes things more complicated and expensive.

 We can get a more nuanced characteristic of waste diversity if we factor in the amounts of each type of waste.
 The Shannon Index, borrowed from information science, takes into account variety (richness) and quantities (however measured) to come up with a measure of diversity.
 This metric is also called the Shannon Wiener index.and Shannon-Weaver index.
 Related measures include Renys entropy and the Simpson Index.